-How should I store ACTOPLUS MET?
+How should I store ACTOPLUS MET XR?

-Store ACTOPLUS MET at 68°F to 77°F (20°C to 25°C).
-Keep ACTOPLUS MET in the original container and protect from light

-Keep the ACTOPLUS MET bottle tightly closed and keep tablets dry
+- Store ACTOPLUS MET XR at 68°F to 77°F (20°C to 25°C).
+Keep ACTOPLUS MET XR in the original container to protect from light - Keep the ACTOPLUS MET XR bottle tightly closed and keep tablets dry

-Keep ACTOPLUS MET and all medicines out of the reach of children.
+Keep ACTOPLUS MET XR and all medicines out of the reach of children.

-General information about the safe and effective use of ACTOPLUS MET

-Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
-Do not use ACTOPLUS MET for a condition for which it was not prescribed.
-Do not give ACTOPLUS MET to other people, even if they have the same symptoms you have.
+General information about the safe and effective use of ACTOPLUS MET XR Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
+Do not use ACTOPLUS MET XR for a condition for which it was not prescribed.
+Do not give ACTOPLUS MET XR to other people, even if they have the same symptoms you have.
 It may harm them.

-This Medication Guide summarizes the most important information about ACTOPLUS MET.
+This Medication Guide summarizes the most important information about ACTOPLUS MET XR.
 If you would like more information, talk with your doctor.
-You can ask your doctor or pharmacist for information about ACTOPLUS MET that is written for healthcare professionals.

-For more information, go to www.actoplusmet.com or call 1-877-825-3327.
+You can ask your doctor or pharmacist for information about ACTOPLUS MET XR that is written for healthcare professionals.
+For more information, go to www.actoplusmetxr.com or call 1-877-825-3327.

-What are the ingredients in ACTOPLUS MET?
+What are the ingredients in ACTOPLUS MET XR?